 If the registration is refused, the applicant has the final option of appealing to the Intellectual Property Appellate Board (hereinafter referred to as IPAB).
-An appeal to the IPAB must be e-filed within three months of the date of issuance of the refusal order by the registrar.
-This time limit may be extended if the appellant can show reasonable cause as to why he could only approach the IPAB after the time limit.
+An appeal to the IPAB must be e-filed within three months of the date of issuance of the refusal order by the Registrar.
+This time limit may be extended if the appellant files an application for condonation of delay and can show reasonable cause as to why he could only approach the IPAB after the time limit.
 Appeal to the IPAB has two different processes depending on the type of Trademark registration that was sought after by the applicant/appellant.
 The appeal must be filed in the prescribed manner following the Trademarks (Applications, Appeals, and Fees to the Intellectual Property Appellate Board) Rules.

 Treelife Ventures Services Private Limited.